kristenvaccaro/interaction-design/index.md

 Course materials/website: [Course Website](https://kristenvaccaro.github.io/interaction-design), [PrairieLearn](https://us.prairielearn.com/pl/course_instance/165782), [Canvas](https://canvas.ucsd.edu/), and [Discord](https://discord.gg/YzcCxEpt8r)

 Classroom: Center Hall 119
 Class Days and Times: Tuesday & Thursday 3:30PM
-Office Hours: TBD
 Design Studios: Fridays
 Unless you have been given permission by the instructors in advance, you should attend the design studio session that you enrolled in